-The IAMP will be located on land to the north of the existing Nissan car manufacturing plant, to the west of the A19 and to the south of the A184.
-This location benefits from its close proximity to Nissan and excellent transport links with opportunities for integrated connectivity provided by the surrounding Strategic Road Network, rail and port infrastructure.

-The IAMP AAP boundary is located within the administrative areas of both Sunderland City Council and South Tyneside Council and is shown in Figure 1.
+- 24. The IAMP site will be located on land to the north of the existing Nissan car manufacturing plant, to the west of the A19 and to the south of the A184.
+This location benefits from its close proximity to Nissan and excellent transport links with opportunities for integrated connectivity provided by the surrounding Strategic Road Network, rail and port infrastructure. - 25.
+The IAMP AAP boundary is located within the administrative areas of both Sunderland City Council and South Tyneside Council and is shown in Figure 1. - 26.
 The site currently mainly comprises of arable farmland.
 The River Don runs through the centre of the area.
-Existing development is limited to mainly agricultural buildings which are distributed across the site along the A1290, off Downhill Lane and Follingsby Lane.
-The North East Aircraft Museum is located in the southern part of the site next to the A1290 / Washington Road along with some residential properties.
+The Grade II listed Hylton Grove Bridge runs over the River Don.
+The site was previously crossed by railway infrastructure which is no longer present on site and existing development is limited to mainly agricultural buildings which are distributed across the site along the A1290, off Downhill Lane and Follingsby Lane.
+The North East Land Sea and Aircraft Museums is are located in the southern part of the site next to the A1290 / Washington Road along with some residential properties.
+There are also approximately 2.5ha of playing fields located adjacent to the museums.